mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

 This is an example from the SDK on how to link a Web3 wallet to a player account.

-1. To connect a wallet, first make an instance of a `Web3` class and call `Initialize` method after login in MetaMask
+1. To connect a wallet, first make an instance of a `Web3` class and call `Initialize` method after logging in MetaMask

     ```
     string provider_url = "<ethereum node url>";